AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 * Use attribute `'Access` on local variable

   - Not allowed on global variable which would remain visible

+  - Result of general access type with `access all` syntax

 * `Constant'Access` of access-to-constant type